-Jacqueline Charles is a Pulitzer Prize finalist and Emmy Award-winning Caribbean Correspondent at the Miami Herald.
-She began her journalism career at the Herald as a 14-year-old high school intern before graduating from the University of North Carolina at Chapel Hill's School of Journalism and Mass Communication.
+Jacqueline Charles is a Pulitzer Prize finalist and Emmy Award-winning Caribbean correspondent at the Miami Herald.
+She began her journalism career at the Herald as a 14-year-old high school intern before graduating from the University of North Carolina at Chapel Hill's School of Journalism and Mass Communication, where she was later honored for her contributions to the field of journalism as a 2022 inductee into the NC Media & Journalism Hall of Fame.

-Jacqueline's assignments have taken her throughout the Caribbean as well as Liberia, Kenya, Italy, and most recently Mexico, Canada and Chile to report on the plight of Haitian migrants.
-Jacqueline is a founding member of the Carolina Association of Black Journalists, a college-affiliated chapter of the National Association of Black Journalists (NABJ).
-She is also a past president and scholarship chairwoman of the South Florida Association of Black Journalists and a longtime assistant director of the University of Miami/Dow Jones High School Journalism Workshop.
+She is a founding member of the Carolina Association of Black Journalists, a college-affiliated chapter of the National Association of Black Journalists (NABJ).
+She is also a past president and scholarship chairwoman of the South Florida Black Journalists Association and a longtime assistant director of the University of Miami/Dow Jones High School Journalism Workshop.

-Her numerous other awards include NABJ Journalist of the Year for her Haiti earthquake coverage and a 2011 Pulitzer Prize finalist for that same coverage.
+Her numerous other awards include NABJ Journalist of the Year for her Haiti earthquake coverage, and she was a 2011 Pulitzer Prize finalist for that same coverage.
 She was also recognized for her contributions to the Miami Herald's Panama Papers investigation, which was awarded a 2017 Pulitzer Prize.
-In 2018, she was awarded the Maria Moors Cabot Award, the oldest prize in journalism and the most prestigious for coverage of Latin America and the Caribbean.
+In 2018, she won the Maria Moors Cabot Award, the oldest prize in journalism and the most prestigious for coverage of Latin America and the Caribbean.

-Jacqueline is a longtime member of NABJ and currently serves as a member of the University of North Carolina Chapel Hill's Journalism and Mass Communication Board of Advisers.
+Charles is a longtime member of NABJ and currently serves as a member of UNC's Hussman School of Journalism and Media's Board of Advisers.
 In 2015 she was recognized by UNC as a Distinguished Alumni.